Albert Dickin

 Albert Edward Dickin (11 January 1901 – 5 May 1955) was a British freestyle swimmer and diver who competed in the 1920 Summer Olympics, 1924 Summer Olympics, and 1928 Summer Olympics.

-In 1920 he was eliminated in the first round of the 100-metre freestyle event as well as of the plain high diving competition.
-Four years later he finished fifth with the British team in the 4×200-metre freestyle relay.
-In the 100-metre freestyle event as well as of the plain high diving competition he was eliminated in the first round again.
-At the 1928 Games he was a member of the British team which finished sixth in the 4×200-metre freestyle relay contest.
+In 1920, he was eliminated in the first round of the 100-metre freestyle event as well as of the plain high diving competition.
+Four years later, he finished fifth with the British team in the 4×200-metre freestyle relay.
+In the 100-metre freestyle event as well as the plain high diving competition, he was eliminated in the first round again.
+At the 1928 Games, he was a member of the British team that finished sixth in the 4×200-metre freestyle relay.

 His brother Jack Dickin also swam the 100-metre freestyle event in the 1920 Summer Olympics.